netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 ## Use Netdata to explore and monitor your Raspberry Pi and Pi-hole

-By the time you've reached this point in the guide, Netdata has already collected hundreds of thousands of metrics containing valuable information about Pi-hole and your Raspberry Pi.
+By the time you've reached this point in the guide, Netdata has already collected hundreds of thousands of metrics values containing valuable information about Pi-hole and your Raspberry Pi.
 Use Netdata's dashboard and synced charts to zoom, highlight, scrub through time, and intuit how an anomaly in one part of your system might affect another.

 Out of the box, the Pi-hole collector gives you real-time insights into the volume of queries, connected clients, DNS queries per type, top clients, top blocked domains, and more.
 Additional Netdata collectors create charts for CPU,